Snake Eyes (G.I. Joe): Profile

 Snake Eyes is the code name of a member of the G.I.
 Joe Team.
 He is the team's original commando, and much of the history and information about his personal life and military service, including his birth name, place of birth and service number, have stayed classified or top secret throughout all depictions of his origin and his military career.
 All that is known for certain is his rank/grade (originally U.S. Army Sergeant/E-5, eventually reaching Sergeant First Class/E-7 before it too was deemed classified), his primary military specialty is infantry, and his secondary military specialty is hand-to-hand combat instructor.
 Snake Eyes was trained at the Military Assistance Command, Vietnam (MACV) Recondo School (Nha Trang), and served in long-range reconnaissance patrol (LRRP) in Southeast Asia with Stalker and Storm Shadow, eventually leaving the service to study martial arts with Storm Shadow's Arashikage ninja clan.
 He has undergone drill sergeant training, and is a former U.S. Army Special Forces and Delta Force operator.
 Very little else about his past is known.
 Basically, all of the intelligence about both his military career and his personal life, including his birth name, birthplace, and childhood has been designated as classified or top secret because of the clandestine military operations that he was participating in.

 Snake Eyes was living a life of strict self-denial and seclusion in the High Sierra with a pet wolf named Timber when he was recruited for the G.I.
 Joe Team.
-He is an expert in all NATO and Warsaw Pact small arms and has black belts in 12 different fighting systems including Karate, Judo, Jujutsu, Kung-Fu, Taekwondo, Muay Thai, Ninjutsu, and Kobudo.
+He is an expert in all NATO and Warsaw Pact small arms and has black belts in 12 different fighting systems including Karate, Judo, Jujutsu, Kung-Fu, Taekwondo, Muay Thai, Ninjutsu, Krav Maga, Savate, Silat, Jeet Kune Do, and Kobudo.
 He is highly skilled in the use of edged weapons, especially his Japanese sword and spike-knuckled trench knives, but he is equally qualified with and willing to use firearms and explosives.
-Snake Eyes is quiet in his movements and rarely relies on one set of weapons to the exclusion of others.
+Snake Eyes is a ninja master who is quiet in his movements and rarely relies on one set of weapons to the exclusion of others.

 During one of his first missions for G.I.
 Joe, Snake Eyes' face was severely disfigured in a helicopter explosion.
 Since then, Snake Eyes has had extensive plastic surgery to repair the damage, but his vocal cords cannot be repaired.
 He usually wears a black bodysuit, along with a balaclava and visor to cover his face.
 When out of his uniform, Snake Eyes is shown to be a white man with an athletic build, blonde hair, and blue eyes.

 Snake Eyes has been shown in most continuities to be romantically involved with fellow team member Scarlett.
 He has also had several apprentices, including Kamakura, Tiger Claw, and Jinx.
 His personal quote is "Move with the wind, and you will never be heard."